Tropical Cyclone Warning Bulletin

 This means that a tropical cyclone now centred within about 800 kilometres of Hong Kong may affect us.

-At 9 a.m., the tropical depression over the central part of the South China Sea was estimated to be about 720 kilometres south of Hong Kong (near 15.8 degrees north 113.4 degrees east) and is forecast to move west-northwest at about 12 kilometres per hour across the central part of the South China Sea, in the general direction of Hainan Island.
+At 7 a.m., the tropical depression over the central and northern parts of the South China Sea was estimated to be about 620 kilometres southeast of Hong Kong (near 17.7 degrees north 117.6 degrees east) and is forecast to move west or west-northwest at about 12 kilometres per hour, intensifying progressively and edging closer to the coast of Guangdong.

 (Precautionary Announcements with No. 1 Signal)